Aiven-Open/guardian-for-apache-kafka/README.md

 # Guardian for Apache Kafka®

+Guardian is a backup and restore tool for Apache Kafka clusters.
+It is designed to continuously stream kafka topics into persistent/object storages such as S3 and also provides tools for restoring said backups.

 ## Trademarks
 Apache Kafka is either a registered trademark or trademark of the Apache Software Foundation in the United States and/or other countries.